On this page you will find information about assistive technology and the areas providing technical assistance for its use.

 devices at home or in other settings, if the IEP team determines that the child

 needs access to those devices settings outside of school settings (for example,

 AT devices that are necessary to ensure a free and appropriate public education

-(FAPE) must be provided at no cost to the parents, and the parents cannot be
+(FAPE) must be provided at no cost to the parents.
+The school owns the AT device(s) and the parents cannot be

 Transfer of Assistive Technology